Dogs Should Step Away From Sticks

 For a superb game of fetch with your dog, please see our range of highly recommended dog balls and dog ball launchers.
 Many of the dog balls in the range come in 3 sizes so you can choose a size to suit your dog.
 It is important not to buy one that is too small as that can be a chocking hazard.
 We are confident you will find something your dog will love.

 The Chuckit Breathe Right Fetch Stick - the ultimate floating and flying dog toy stick that is perfect for games of fetch on land or in water.
 Made from a durable and bouyant material, it is safe for your dog and great fun.
-See our range of dog toys that Float, Fly & Tug - all safe alternatives to sticks.
+Or try KONG Safestix dog stick toy - the perfect long and rubbery throw and fetch toy and a safe alternative to wooden sticks.

 By Jenny Prevel